Texas Farmers Markets & COVID-19

 We encourage everyone who is healthy and feels safe to visit our farmers’ markets in order to procure healthy, local food from area farmers, ranchers and small businesses.
 But we ask that you follow these strict guidelines:

-- Please wear a face covering or mask.
+- Shoppers are required to wear a face covering or mask per CDC Guidelines.